-The EPA Division has released Environmental Guidelines for Boat Repair and Maintenance.
-The Guidelines describe the potential environmental impacts of boat repair and maintenance activities, and recommend specific actions that boat owners, and facility operators and users can take to minimise the environmental effects of their work.
+The Environmental Guidelines for Boat Repair and Maintenance describe the potential environmental impacts of boat repair and maintenance activities.
+They also recommend actions that boat owners, facility operators and users can take to minimise the environmental effects of their work.
 The Guidelines will form the basis for any future regulation of boat repair and maintenance activities.

 Sediment Sampling Program

 Marine sediments near 26 of the State's boat repair and maintenance facilities were sampled and analysed during 2006 and 2007.
-The following report on the sampling program concludes that marine sediments near all 26 sites contained elevated levels of heavy metals such as copper, lead and zinc, as well tributyltin, an antifouling agent.
-The report was used to guide development of the Revised Draft Guidelines released in March 2008, and will also inform any future industry regulation.
+The following report on the sampling program concluded that marine sediments near all 26 sites contained elevated levels of heavy metals such as copper, lead and zinc, as well tributyltin, an antifouling agent.
+The report was used to develop the Revised Draft Guidelines released in March 2008.

 Social and Economic Impact Assessment